GarageGames/Torque3D-Wiki/Using-the-Leap-Motion-Controller-Input-Events.md

 moveMap.bind( leapmotion, lm_handaxisy, "D", "-0.23 0.23", gamePadMoveY );
 ```

 These two bindings make use of the `gamePadMoveX` and `gamePadMoveY` functions already defined in `scripts/client/default.bind/cs`, which are also called when the player uses a Xbox 360 compatible gamepad.
+These bindings also define a dead zone within the range of -0.23 to 0.23 where no input events will be generated.

 ## Whole Frame Input Events ##